CurioRank · Best Picks

 Owner Satisfaction

-Buyers praise quality, functionality, value for money and speed.
-Mixed feedback on color selection.
+Buyers praise quality, color selection, functionality and value for money.
 Some flag bottle durability and spill resistance.

 Durability

-Buyers praise value for money.
-Mixed feedback on quality.
+Buyers praise quality and value for money.
 Some flag durability.

 Based on 23 user mentions